rasgointelligence/Rasgo-demo/demokit/sports-sales-demo/README.md

   <img src="img/SALES_SUM_MONTH.png" alt="Sales Sum Month" width="192">
 </p>

-You can click on it to explore the statistics again.
+You can click on **Details** to explore the statistics again.

 ### 9. Create an intial modeling dataset
-Rasgo uses collections -- shown by the button in the upper left --
+Rasgo uses collections &mdash; shown by the button in the upper left &mdash;

 <img src="img/Collections.png" alt="Collections" width="128">